Lucasfrota/lazy_cat_lang/README.md

 in if statement we also use 'end' token to represent the end of the statement

-### Procedures
+### Functions

-Procedures are functions without parameters, to create a procedure you just have to use the token 'fun' and define a name to your procedure, then you just need to define what your procedure does. to mark the end of the procedure you have to use the 'end' token
+To create a function you just have to use the token 'fun' and define a name to your function, then you just need to define what your function does. to mark the end of the function you have to use the 'endfun' token

 ```
 fun f:
-  print "hello world!"
+  print "hello from function f!"
-end
+endfun

 fun f2():
-  print "hi world!"
-end
+  print "hello from function f2!"
+  f()
+endfun
 ```

-to call the procedure just put its name and parentheses like this:
+to call the function just put its name and parentheses like this:

 ```
 f2()
-f()
 ```

-## current features
+## Current features

-* arithmetic calculations with integers
+* Arithmetic calculations with integers
-* assignment of values in variables (only strings and integers for now)
+* Assignment of values in variables (only strings and integers for now)
-* string concatenation
+* String concatenation
-* print function
+* Print function
-* for loop
+* For loop
-* for in I loop
+* For in I loop
-* if block
+* If block
-* procedures *(being fixed)*
+* Functions